 Since 1991, The Asian American Writers' Workshop has served as a national home for Asian American stories.
 An alternative arts space dedicated to literature at the intersection of race, migration, and social justice, we host more than 50 events a year, featuring nearly 200 writers and artists, such as Zadie Smith, Viet Thanh Nguyen, Maxine Hong Kingston, Teju Cole, Chang-rae Lee, and Min Jin Lee.
 We publish the online magazines The Margins, our magazine of arts and ideas, and Open City, which is dedicated to chronicling low-income immigrant communities in New York.
 We grant fellowships to emerging Asian American writers.
 We send writers to lead workshops in NYC public high schools and senior centers, and we hold writing workshops in our space.
 We have a podcast, AAWW Radio, and a YouTube channel, through which you can experience the magic of our NYC reading room.
-Named one of the top five Asian American groups nationally, covered by the New York Times, the Wall Street Journal, and The New York Observer, we seek to invent the future of Asian American intellectual culture.
+Named one of the top five Asian American groups nationally, the recipient of a 2019 Whiting Award for Digital Magazines, covered by the New York Times, the Wall Street Journal, and The New York Observer, we seek to invent the future of Asian American intellectual culture.

 2. WHY APPLY FOR A FELLOWSHIP AT THE AAWW?
 HOW DOES THE AAWW SUPPORT WRITERS?